 Theresa Alphonse, MPH

 Theresa Sophia Alphonse is the Founder and Executive Director of WOYM.
-Noticing that there were a lack of outlets to allow people of color, specifically Black people, the opportunity to discuss thoughts, feelings and emotions, she took to the streets with a sign to attempt to fill that gap as much as she could.
+Noticing that there were a lack of outlets to allow people of color, specifically Black people, the opportunity to discuss thoughts, feelings and emotions, in 2017 she took to the streets with a sign to attempt to fill that gap as much as she could.
 On the sign she wrote, "How are you feeling?
 What's on your mind?
 Talk to me."
 This form of "active listening" as she calls it birthed WOYM.
 With a background in public health, Theresa quickly realized that her idea to alleviate stress for some people on the street was really an intervention and had the potential to combat stigma, connect people to resources and ultimately uplift her community.

 Arielle Gray is a Boston based writer, journalist and artist.
 Much of her work is centered around the various intersections of her identity, living life as a queer, Black woman.
 Arielle was diagnosed with Bipolar II Disorder when she was 20 years old- since her diagnosis, she has written and continues to write about her experiences for various platforms in hopes of combating the stigma surrounding mental health in the Black community.

 Dominique Thelismond, MSW

 Dominique is a compassionate woman dedicated to serving and uplifting others.
 This passion has helped to direct the course of her life.
 She graduated from Boston College with a double major in Psychology and Sociology in 2014.
 After working in the mental health field for a year, she returned to school to pursue her Master's in Social Work at Salem State University.
 She is a mental health advocate and is dedicated to bringing her knowledge and experience to What’s On Your Mind, Inc. and all its endeavors.

 Our mission is to destigmatize mental illness in efforts to create stronger and healthier people.